 In 1945, the creation of the UN reflected the hope for a better future.
 Since then, UNA-UK has enabled ordinary people to engage with that promise, by connecting people from all walks of life to the UN and influencing decision-makers to support its goals.

-UNA-UK serves as a bridge between governments, the UN and the public.
-We lobby for joined-up thinking on peace, development and human rights, and for strong action on climate change.
+UNA-UK is ready to play its part.
+We serve as a bridge between governments, the UN and the public.
+We lobby for joined-up thinking on peace, sustainable development and human rights.
 We work with experts and practitioners to find new ways to tackle the challenges we face.
 Through education and training, we equip young people to play a role in international affairs.
 And by demonstrating why the UN matters, we encourage people to act on their responsibilities as global citizens.

 But we have a tiny budget and just six members of staff.
 With donors focusing on immediate demands, grants for vital long-term work are dwindling.
 We are now facing a serious funding shortfall and need to raise £600,000 by 2020 – the UN’s 75th anniversary – if we are to secure our future.